 There are a few more PKU friendly soups in this article to try.
 The first recipe was exchange free and I had a surplus of carrots.
 The recipe itself has not been altered from the website, I have rearranged it and added notes in brackets.

-500g peeled and chopped carrots (I didn’t peel them because I prefer the skin on)
+500g peeled and chopped carrots, though I didn’t peel them (because I'm lazy).

 1tsp cumin seeds

-300ml chicken stock (I used a PKU friendly one from the NSPKU booklets)
+300ml chicken stock, use a PKU friendly one from the NSPKU booklets.

-1 bouquet garni (this is not a cupboard staple here so I threw in 3 bay leaves which seemed to work)
+1 bouquet garni.
+This is not a cupboard staple for me so I threw in 3 bay leaves which seemed to work (and I'm lazy).

 - Melt butter in a saucepan then add the onions, garlic and carrots.
-Cook without colouring (so over a low-medium heat) for five minutes.
+Cook on a heat low enough that the onions do not colour. (so over a low-medium heat) for five minutes.